Count the Number of Substrings With Dominant Ones

 The next substring formed is the highlighted part in “00011”.

-Once, we generate all possible substring of the given string.
+Once we generate all possible substrings of the given string.

 We can check the number of 1s and 0s present in the substring and then we can evaluate if the number of 1s is greater than or equal to square of no of 0s in that particular substring.